Nordln/EasydiffusionWiki/UI-Plugins.md

 ### Post processing plugins
 - **[Mad's Render Tasks](https://raw.githubusercontent.com/madrang/sd-ui-plugins/master/mads-render_tasks.plugin.js) by [Marc-Andre Ferland](https://github.com/madrang)**

+    Adds a Resize option with a UI to select the output resolution and change the prompt or any settings.
+    A Redo button to retry quickly with a new seed.
-    Adds the old Resize, but now with a UI for it and an option to keep only the last N tasks.
+    And an option to keep only the last N tasks.
     _[Github Repo](https://github.com/madrang/sd-ui-plugins)_

 - **[Scaleup](https://www.computingbits.com/software/scaleup.plugin.js) by Avidgamefan#4035**